finganrepos/amplog/README.md

 ## Development Notes

-- ""@click" not working because no scripts running now
+- "@click" not working because no scripts running now

 ---